NarayanLab/ml-dementia-prediction/README.md

 # Machine Learning for Dementia Risk Prediction

 Clinical decision support tools for predicting 5-year dementia risk in patients with atrial fibrillation.

+The clinical app can be tried via our demo portal: [demo portal](https://ml-dementia-prediction-1.onrender.com/).

 ## Contents